Godalin/ptrees/README.md

-# Formalization of Random Behavior for Interaction Trees
+# Formalization of Probabilistic Behavior as Extensions of Interaction Trees

 ## Introduction